tris-sondon/my_spark_notes/README.rst

 My Spark Notes
 ==================

-Quick notes to remember commands and syntax, using pySpark.
+Quick notes for commands and syntax, using pySpark.

 Create RDD
 ------------

-Create  a parallelized collection by calling parallelize from SparkContext. my_RDD is now a Resilient Distributed Dataset (RDD).
+Create  a parallelized collection by calling parallelize from SparkContext.

+my_RDD is now a Resilient Distributed Dataset (RDD).

 .. code-block:: python